chivas10111/chivas10111/README.md

 - 📄 Know about my experiences:

--I have a bachelor's degree in engineering from the University of Information Technology.
+-I have a engineer's degree in Information System from the University of Information Technology.

 -I have experience in developing website using HTML, CSS, JS, TypeScript especially ReactJS.